defeo/class-cost/technical-annex.md

 #### 3.2.2	PLAN FOR DISSEMINATION AND/OR EXPLOITATION AND DIALOGUE WITH THE GENERAL PUBLIC OR POLICY

-Throughout the duration of the Action, the official website will serve as a one stop shop for all sorts of resources related to the Action.
+Throughout the duration of the Action, the official website will serve as a one-stop shop for all sorts of resources related to the Action.
 In particular, it will contain:

-- News feeds, agenda, links to mailing lists and social media accounts providing information on the Action's activities.
+- News feeds, agendas, and links to mailing lists and social media accounts providing information on the Action's activities.

 - A regularly updated blog (1 post per month on average at least) discussing scientific topics related to the Action using an informal style.

-- A database of all scientific publications in the field of isogeny based cryptography, both by Action members and non-members, searchable and downloadable in machine readable formats.
+- A database of all scientific publications in the field of isogeny-based cryptography, both by Action members and non-members, searchable and downloadable in machine readable formats.

 - Lecture material from the Action's meetings and workshops.

 - Information on the management of the Action.

 The website will be maintained for at least 4 years after the end of the Action.
-The aim is for it to become a standard source of information for the field, and be kept up to date in the long term.
+The aim is for this website to become a standard source of information for the field, and be kept up-to-date in the long term.

 In the last year of the Action, selected lectures from the Training Schools, plus invited essays if necessary, will be considered to become chapters of a book edited under the